MarkCTest/framework/README.md

 Framework
 =========

-This set of files serves as examples of Ruby-Selenium automation framework elements and structure.
+This set of files serves as examples of <b>Ruby-Selenium</b> automation framework elements and structure.
 It's incomplete as the examples are just that, worked examples to provide insight into how we structure and use the tech to build a framework.

 <b>Notes</b>